 Originally referred to as Illinois Street, this modest neighborhood is predominantly residential.
 East Orange Grove is home to Vina Vieja, an off-leash dog park.

-Annexed in 1904, Garfield Heights is the second official Historic Landmark District in Pasadena and is one of the city’s oldest intact neighborhoods.
-There are beautiful historic homes mostly constructed during the late 1800’s to the early 1900’s.
-Architectural styles range from Craftsman and Bungalow, to small vintage apartment buildings.
-The neighborhood is architecturally diverse with over 400 homes, some constructed by notable builders.
-Garfield Heights experienced a major revitalization in the late 1990’s.
+Annexed in 1904, Garfield Heights is the second official Historic Landmark District in Pasadena.
+It is one of the city’s oldest intact neighborhoods.
+Beautiful historic homes were mainly constructed from the late 1800s to the early 1900s.
+Architectural styles range from Craftsman and Bungalow to small vintage apartment buildings.
+The neighborhood is architecturally diverse, with over 400 homes, some constructed by notable builders.
+Garfield Heights experienced a major revitalization in the late 1990s.

-Lower Hastings Ranch: In the late 1940’s, Edward H. Fickett was hired to design the Hasting Ranch tracts.
-This area was developed with predominantly single-family homes.
+Lower Hastings Ranch: In the late 1940s, Edward H. Fickett accepted the offer to design the Hasting Ranch tracts.
+This area boasts mostly single-family homes.

-Upper Hastings Ranch: The construction was completed in phases, with 800 homes built in 1951 in the Upper Hastings Ranch area.
+Upper Hastings Ranch: The construction completed in phases displayed 800 homes built in 1951 in the Upper Hastings Ranch area.

-In 1925, Historic Highlands was incorporated into the City of Pasadena and this area transformed from a remote country outpost to a vibrant neighborhood.
+Incorporation into the city of Pasadena took place in 1925 for the Historic Highlands.
+This area transformed from a remote country outpost to a vibrant neighborhood.
 There are more than 700 renovated and restored homes.
 The predominant architectural styles are Craftsman and Bungalow, but you will also find some Spanish and Prairie styles as well.

-The Jefferson Park neighborhood is comprised of mostly modest character homes.
+The Jefferson Park neighborhood boasts primarily modest character homes.
 The neighborhood is both easily walkable and bikeable.
 The Jefferson Park Recreation Center is nearly 4 ½ acres and offers volleyball courts, a basketball court, a baseball diamond, and soccer and football overlays.

-To relieve Pasadena’s housing shortage in the mid 1940’s to the early 1950’s, new tracts of homes were built in the Linda Vista area.
-This quiet, wooded residential community is now one of Pasadena’s most sought after locations.
+To relieve Pasadena’s housing shortage from the mid-1940s to the early 1950s, new tracts of homes were built in the Linda Vista area.
+This quiet, wooded residential community is now one of Pasadena’s most sought-after locations.
 There are approximately 1,400 homes in about 2 ½ miles.
-Linda Vista has a variety of beautifully designed mid-century homes, including the highly sought after mid-century housing tract, Pegfair Estates.
-Due to its close proximity to the Rose Bowl and Old Town, Linda Vista is a highly desired neighborhood.
-Not far from Annandale’s business district is San Rafael Park, which is adjacent Colorado Boulevard and Avenue 64.
+Linda Vista has a variety of beautifully designed mid-century dwellings, including the highly sought-after mid-century housing tract, Pegfair Estates.
+Due to its proximity to the Rose Bowl and Old Town, Linda Vista is a highly desired neighborhood.
+Not far from Annandale’s business district is San Rafael Park, which is adjacent to Colorado Boulevard and Avenue 64.
 The number of mature trees adds to Annandale’s ambiance.

-Most of this neighborhood’s development occurred in the 1910’s.
-The next decade brought more growth as working professionals moved into the area.
-Today, Madison Heights is appreciated for both beautiful residences and luxury estates.
-Ideally situated between the South Lake Shopping District and Old Town, the neighborhood has a variety of restaurants and shops in close proximity.
+Most of this neighborhood’s development occurred in the 1910s.
+The next decade brought more growth as working professionals moved there.
+Today, Madison Heights, appreciated for both beautiful residences and luxury estates ideally sits between the South Lake Shopping District and Old Town, the neighborhood has a variety of restaurants and shops nearby.

 Pasadena’s grandest neighborhood was built to showcase the native oaks growing in the area before the turn of the 20th century.
 Oak Knoll’s most notable estate is the former Ritz Carlton, now Langham Huntington Hotel and Spa.
-This neighborhood is known for its beautiful homes and estates designed by notable architects such as Greene & Greene, Myron Hunt, Sylvanus Marston and Wallace Neff.
+This neighborhood is known for its beautiful homes and estates designed by famous architects such as Greene & Greene, Myron Hunt, Sylvanus Marston, and Wallace Neff.

-In 1995, Orange Heights became the first Pasadena neighborhood to be added to the National Register of Historic Places.
-Formerly known as “Pill Hill”, because of the large number of physicians and caregivers who resided there, Orange Heights has always been at the heart of Pasadena’s civic life.
-The neighborhood still appears today much as it did a century ago.
+In 1995, Orange Heights became the first Pasadena neighborhood added to the National Register of Historic Places.
+Formerly known as “Pill Hill” because of the large number of physicians and caregivers who resided there, Orange Heights has always been at the heart of Pasadena’s civic life.
+The neighborhood still appears today, much as it did a century ago.

-By the 1940’s, Pasadena’s housing shortage led to the development of the San Rafael neighborhood with new homes constructed for wealthier residents.
-Predominantly residential, this neighborhood may feel isolated, but it’s still in close proximity to shopping and restaurants.
-This sought after community offers a variety of secluded, hillside properties, including some dramatic mid-century homes.
-Many of the homes enjoy sweeping city, mountain or arroyo views.
+By the 1940s, Pasadena’s housing shortage led to the development of the San Rafael neighborhood, with new homes constructed for wealthier residents.
+Predominantly residential, this neighborhood may feel isolated, but it’s still near shopping and restaurants.
+This sought-after community offers a variety of secluded, hillside properties, including some dramatic mid-century homes.
+Many homes enjoy the sweeping city, mountain, or arroyo views.

 This historic district encompasses approximately 250 homes slowly built between 1910 and 1940.
 It’s been renamed several times, having been known as a portion of Orange Heights, Clement Heights, shortened to CLEM, then renamed Heather Heights until the late 1990’s when it was renamed Washington Square.
 Architectural styles range from Craftsman, Tudor, English Cottage, and Spanish to Traditional.

-Want to learn more about the historic Pasadena neighborhoods or are you dreaming of making Pasadena your home?
+Want to learn more about the historic Pasadena neighborhoods, or are you dreaming of making Pasadena your home?
 Contact us for a 15-minute buyer consultation.
-It’s simple, free, and there is no commitment.
+It’s simple and moreover, it’s free, and there is no commitment.